-Can I claim compensation if I signed a disclaimer?
+Can I claim injury compensation if I signed a disclaimer?

 When participating in activities such as sporting events and exercise classes, you may be asked to sign a disclaimer before taking part.
-If an accident occurs can you still make a personal injury claim?
+If you were injured, having signed a disclaimer, can you still make a personal injury claim?

-'Disclaimers' or 'exemption clauses' are terms which seek to exclude or limit liability.
-They are common and take many different forms.
-If they hinder the public in seeking redress from organisations that have not complied with their obligations, they may be considered unfair.
+'Disclaimers' or 'exemption clauses' are terms that seek to exclude or limit liability.
+Exemption clauses are common and take many different forms.
+If, however, the clause hinders the signee in seeking redress from an organisation that has failed in its duty of care, the clause may be considered unfair.

-Here's a typical example of an unfair exclusion and limitation term.
+The following is a typical example of an unfair exclusion and limitation clause

 "You acknowledge that all exercise involves a risk of personal injury, including a small risk of serious injury or death, and agree to take responsibility for your health and well-being in relation to our classes."

 "We will not be liable to you in respect of any personal injury (including without limitation serious injury or death) that you may suffer or sustain directly or indirectly as a result of attending our classes.
 Nor will we be liable to you in respect of any other losses arising as a result of any such personal injury."

 Disclaimers like the above example are misleading as they imply that the organiser has no liability for personal injury or death should they occur.

 Organisations have a legal duty of care to ensure the safety of those participating in activities, events, and classes or using equipment provided by the organisation.
 If you are injured as a result of the organisation's failure in their duty of care, they may be considered negligent and a compensation claim may be possible.

 The Office of Fair Trading (OFT) states that: "Contract terms, including ‘at your own risk' disclaimers, cannot be used to exclude or restrict an organisation's liability for death or personal injury caused by its negligence."